nzjrs/wasp/sw/doc/index.rst

 - python-sphinx > 0.6
 - doxygen

-If you are using Ubuntu Jaunty, you may install sphinx from Github_.
+If you are using Ubuntu Jaunty, you may :xref:`wasp-download` sphinx from the :xref:`wasp` homepage.
 Ubunty Karmic users, or users of other distributions should install sphinx from your package manager.

 Building the Onboard Software
 -----------------------------